KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 In AccountTriggerHandler4.cls, I explored the trigger producing a timestamp, and persisting the same timestamp on processed records as well as a static variable.
 To keep it light-weight, it would use a "before update" operation to persist the timestamp in the database.
 Every time the trigger runs, it would check to see if the value persisted in the database is less than that in the static variable.
 If so, then it knows that the results of its initial run were discarded and that it should not be blocked from executing.
 This worked for the above tests; however, I think it could run into an edge case of its own if Salesforce trigger performance improves and it could be realistic for a trigger's initial execution and it's re-run occuring in the same millisecond.

-In AccountTriggerHandler5.cls, I built on this statement documented by Salesforce, describing what happens to governor limits when a trigger is re-tried for a subset of records: "During the second and third attempts, governor limits are reset to their original state before the first attempt" [See: Bulk Dml Exception Handling] Essentially, I capture the state of a few governor limits at the end of the "after update" portion of the trigger in a static variable.
+In AccountTriggerHandler5.cls, I built on this statement documented by Salesforce, describing what happens to governor limits when a trigger is re-tried for a subset of records: "During the second and third attempts, governor limits are reset to their original state before the first attempt" ([See: Bulk Dml Exception Handling])

+Essentially, I capture the state of a few governor limits at the end of the "after update" portion of the trigger in a static variable.
 Then in the beginning of the "before update" portion of the same trigger, I check the state of governor limits against the previously captured state.
 If current consumed limits (as quantifiable by calls to the `Limits` class) are _less_ than what were previously captured in the static variable, then that means that governor limits must have been reset, which also implies that the original results of the trigger were discarded, and that the trigger should not be blocked from executing.
 In this proof of concept code, I'm looking at a few limits in particular, but you can extend this as appropriate.

 **Notes**

+My main motivation with this repo is to draw attention to the lifetime of a static variable in a partial success operation, and how that influences trigger design.
+In a nutshell, leveraging simple static booleans to manage trigger recursion is unsafe and could result in your trigger not firing consistently.

 Please keep in mind that this public repo is strictly proof of concept code and is not production-ready as-is.
 For instance, it needs to be clarified and refactored to be reusable across multiple triggers and trigger events.

+Please feel free to reach out and share suggestions and thoughts.

 [See: Order of Operations]:https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers_order_of_execution.htm
 [See: Bulk Dml Exception Handling]:https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_dml_bulk_exceptions.htm